he1nh/openshift-prometheus/README.md

 > For this demo we will be deploying within the *default* namespace.
 > Do not do this at ~~home~~ your company..

-## deployment
+## Setup

-In this part we are going to deploy all of below in one go:

-* a haproxy-exporter for exporting the OpenShift router metrics
-* prometheus for scraping the exporter, API server, node(s) and promettheus itself
-* grafana for providing a nicer dashboard

 ```code
 oc cluster up
 oc login -u system:admin -n default
 ```

+## serviceaccounts

 Create the needed *serviceaccounts* with the provided shell script

 ```code
 ./create_serviceaccounts.sh
 ```

+## haproxy statistics username and password

-Retrieve the password for the *haproxy* statistics page.
-And convert it to a base64 encoded string.
+Retrieve the password for the *haproxy* statistics page and convert it to a base64 encoded string.

 ```code
 oc export dc route | grep -A1 STATS_PASSWORD